Data Center Certifications and Compliances strengthen quality of service and contribute to market competitiveness

 Why are certifications so important?

-Data center certifications ensure the efficiency of processes and attest that the service meets international rules and standards for Quality, IT Services Management, and Information and Infrastructure Security, among others.
-As an example, we can name Uptime’s Institute certifications ISO 9001, ISO 20000-1, ISO 27001, and Tier.
+Data center certifications ensure the efficiency of processes and attest that the service meets international rules and standards for Quality, IT Services Management, and Information and Infrastructure Security, Business Continuity, Information Privacy Management, among others.
+As an example, we can name certifications ISO 9001, ISO 20000-1, ISO 27001, ISO 22301, ISO 27701 and Uptime Institute’s Tier.

-Compliances also play an important role.
+Compliances also play a significant role.
 Although they are similar to certifications, they are issued as compliance reports rather than certificates.
 Thus, they should be called compliances instead of certifications.
 Included here are PCI-DSS e AICPA’s SOC1, SOC2, and SOC3.

 Proven quality

-Cirion offers one of the most interconnected Data Center platforms in Latin America, with 18 proprietary data centers – 3 of them in Brazil: São Paulo, Rio de Janeiro, and Curitiba.
+Cirion offers one of the most interconnected Data Center platforms in Latin America, with 18 proprietary data centers.
 Our services portfolio offers an IT platform to support business applications through Cloud and Security solutions, in addition to infrastructure such as Hosting and Colocation, developed with architecture based on strict security standards (physical and logical) to provide reliable services.

 To verify and maintain quality levels, our services count on several certifications and compliances: